 ¶6.
 “Go to the ant, you sluggard!
 Consider its ways and be wise.

 7.Having no captain, officer, or ruler,

-8.it prepares its food in the summer and gathers its provision in the harvest.
+8.it prepares its food in summer; it gathers its provision in harvest.

 9.How long, O sluggard, will you sleep?
 When will you arise from your slumber?